“It is never too late to be wise.” ―Daniel Defoe, Robinson Crusoe

 “Thus fear of danger is ten thousand times more terrifying than danger itself.” ―Daniel Defoe, Robinson Crusoe

 Robinson Crusoe: Adventures on the Cursed Island is a cooperative board game for 1-4 players.
-You are stranded on an island and have to work together to survive.
+Stranded on an island, you have to work together to survive.

 Each game is played using one of 8 scenarios, each one with its own different thematic flair and victory conditions.